 Member, Canadian Bar Association

-Prior to relocating to Vancouver, Alex co-facilitated the legal information clinic at the Native Friendship Centre of Montreal, which serves Indigenous peoples across the Montreal metropolitan area.
+Co-facilitated the legal information clinic at the Native Friendship Centre of Montreal, which serves Indigenous peoples across the greater Montreal area.

-Alex is passionate about sports and accessibility and has participated in local Vancouver volleyball leagues as both player and mentor for new athletes.
+Passionate about sports and accessibility; participated in local Vancouver volleyball leagues as both player and mentor for new athletes.